Research That Delivers Real Outcomes

 Description: This project studies generative adversarial networks and related models that can synthesize realistic, privacy-preserving datasets for healthcare and cybersecurity applications.

-The work balances data utility and disclosure risk, providing methodologies for partners who require large-scale datasets while adhering to regulatory and ethical guidelines.
+The work balances data utility and disclosure risk, providing methodologies for partners who require large-scale datasets while adhering to regulatory and responsible design requirements.

 4. Behavior-Driven Cybersecurity Enforcement